-They recommend saturation patrols that are publicized extensively and conducted regularly, as well as roving patrols in which individual patrol officers concentrate on detecting and arresting impaired drivers in an area where impaired driving is common or where alcohol-involved crashes have occurred.
-A demonstration program in Michigan, where sobriety checkpoints are prohibited by State law, revealed that saturation patrols can be effective in reducing alcohol-related fatal crashes when accompanied by intensive publicity.

-It is projected that High Visibility Enforcement projects in each of the CTSP/LEL and State Trooper Regions conducted year round and during targeted holiday periods, when tied with a multimedia PI&E campaign will achieve the following:
+Countermeasures that Work also describes the best practice implementation of High Visibility Saturation Patrols (1-29).
+Recommended saturation patrols, as well as roving patrols, are to be publicized extensively and conducted regularly in areas where impaired driving is common or where alcohol-involved crashes have occurred.
+A demonstration program in Michigan, where sobriety checkpoints are prohibited by State law, revealed that saturation patrols can be effective in reducing alcohol- related fatal crashes when accompanied by intensive publicity (Fell et al., 2008).
+It is projected that High Visibility Enforcement projects in each of the CTSP/LEL and State Trooper Regions conducted year-round and during targeted holiday periods, when tied with a multimedia PI&E campaign will achieve the following:

-- Reduce of the number and severity of the hotspots found over time. - Increase of the number of citations by citation type issued over time.
+- Reduce of the number and severity of the hotspots found overtime. - Increase of the number of citations by citation type issued over time.